Bobby Witt Jr. Preview, Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.0 K/9, the 10th-best in the league.
+- The pitching staff for the Yankees has a collective nine K/9, the 10th-best in the league.

-- The Yankees' 3.94 team ERA ranks eighth across all MLB pitching staffs.
+- The Yankees' 3.99 team ERA ranks ninth across all MLB pitching staffs.

-- Yankees pitchers combine to rank 15th in baseball in home runs given up (189 total, 1.2 per game).
+- The Yankees rank 15th in baseball in home runs surrendered (191 total, 1.2 per game).

-- His last appearance came on Sunday against the Arizona Diamondbacks, when the lefty threw 6 1/3 innings, surrendering three earned runs while allowing five hits.
+- In his last outing on Monday against the Arizona Diamondbacks, the right-hander went four innings, giving up two earned runs while surrendering three hits.

-- In 13 games this season, the 30-year-old has a 5.74 ERA and 9.0 strikeouts per nine innings, while allowing a batting average of .243 to his opponents.
+- In 32 games this season, the 27-year-old has put up a 4.65 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .264 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.